Josh Kelly (footballer, born 1998): Solihull Moors

 On 22 July 2022, Kelly signed a three-year deal at Solihull Moors, joining for an undisclosed fee.
 He scored 25 goals in 79 games in all competitions for the Moors.

 AFC Wimbledon

 On 1 February 2024, Kelly signed for League Two club AFC Wimbledon for an undisclosed fee, signing a two-and-a-half-year deal with the option for a third.
 He scored his first goals for Wimbledon when he scored twice in a 3–2 loss at Tranmere Rovers on 20 April 2024.

 On 1 September 2025, Kelly joined National League side, Woking on loan for the remainder of the 2025–26 campaign.

+Woking

+On 29 June 2026, Kelly agreed to return to Woking on a permanent basis, signing a two-year deal with an option for a third year.

 International career

 In March 2019, Kelly was called up to the Northern Ireland U21 squad for two friendly matches in Marbella, playing in matches against Bulgaria U21 and Mexico U21.
 The Irish Football Association were not sure of Kelly's eligibility when these matches were played, and it later transpired that he was not eligible to play for Northern Ireland.